 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category, governmental, are presented.
+The Town has no fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 Any remaining governmental funds are aggregated and reported as non-major funds.
-There were no non-major funds during the year ended June 30, 2019.